cgseife/parallelize/readme.md

-Parallelize: a Python (3.x) module for simple implementation of parallel execution of an arbitrary function
+Parallelize: a Python (3.x) module for simple implementation of parallel (multiprocess) execution of an arbitrary function

 Charles Seife, cs129@nyu.edu